MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 This will retrieve a response object that has the following properties:

 - `Status`: is how the interaction ended.
 It can be `Selected` (pressed enter), `Deleted`(pressed delete) or `Escaped` (pressed escape).
 It is accessible using: `response?.Status`.
-- `Value`: is the user's response.
+- `Value`: is the user's response data.
 Its type depends on the Element you are using.
 In this case, the `Prompt` element returns a `string`.
 It is accessible using: `response?.Value`.

 > [!NOTE]
 > Here we use the `?.` operator to avoid a `NullReferenceException` if the response is `null`.